HenestrosaDev/audiotext/README.md

 <!-- spanish-to-english.mp4 -->
 https://github.com/HenestrosaDev/audiotext/assets/60482743/dceb68e6-398f-46c5-9a9e-1dd2e4ee8e74

 However, there is another unofficial way to translate audio into any supported language by setting the `Audio language` to the target translation language.
-For example, if the audio is in English and you want to translate it into Spanish, you would set the `Audio language` to "Spanish".
+For example, if the audio is in English and you want to translate it into French, you would set the `Audio language` to "French".

 Here is a practical example using the microphone: